liaochenlanruo/pgcgap/docs/index.md

 Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ### STREE
-multiple-FASTA sequences in a file, can be Protein, DNA and Codons.
+Multiple-FASTA sequences in a file, can be Protein, DNA and Codons.

 ## Output Files